Marija Razgutė: Biography

 Marija Razgutė was born on 26 June 1985 in Klaipėda, Lithuania.

 She initially studied business management but later switched to a master's degree in cultural management and cultural policy at the Vilnius Academy of Arts, which she completed in 2010.
 During her studies, she produced the short film Suicide directed by Mindaugas Sruogius in 2008, which won the Silver Crane Award for the Best Student Short Film from the Lithuanian Film Academy.

 In 2008, Marija Razgutė founded the production company M-Films.
 She initially produced short films and later developed Lithuanian films and international co-productions (Spain, France, Sweden, Germany, Georgia, Czech Republic).
 She collaborated with directors such as Karolis Kaupinis, Andrius Blaževičius, Marija Kavtaradzė, and Vytautas Katkus on short films and their debut feature films.

 Among her notable productions are Slow, the second feature film by Marija Kavtaradze, which won the Best Directing award at the 2023 Sundance Film Festival, Nova Lituania by Karolis Kaupinis, which was Lithuania's submission to the 93rd Academy Awards, and Cherries by Vytautas Katkus, which participated in the 2022 Cannes Film Festival for the Palme d'Or for Best Short Film.

 Since 2011, Marija Razgutė has been a member of the Association of Independent Producers of Lithuania and has been a board member since 2016.
 She has also been a member of the European Film Academy since 2015 and EWA Network since 2018, and has hosted the Pop Up Film Residency Vilnius since 2020.

 In addition, Marija Razgutė has participated in and received intensive trainings from various film workshops, including MAIA 2013–2014, EAVE Producers Workshop 2016, Producer on the Move 2020, ACE producers 2020, and ACE Leadership 2022.

-She is currently developing the debut feature film by Vytautas Katkus - The Visitor and the second feature film by Karolis Kaupinis — Hunger Strike Breakfast with her production company M-Films.
+She worked on the debut feature film by Vytautas Katkus - The Visitor and the second feature film by Karolis Kaupinis — Hunger Strike Breakfast with her production company M-Films.